 Use of Club Funds

-Club Constitution and Bylaws: Article XI
+Club Constitution: Article XI

 Most clubs have a treasury in which they keep funds for club use.
 The Toastmasters program is designed to be supported by members through club dues.
 Clubs may also raise funds on a limited basis.

 Each club should prepare a budget at the beginning of the year to designate income and expenses.
 The budget, as well as any unanticipated expenses throughout the year, should be approved by a majority of the club members.

 - Meeting place rental (if applicable)

 - Refreshments for club meetings (must be approved by the club)